 Established in 1996, we are a group of passionate car enthusiasts who live and breathe American classic cars, and are based in Auckland, New Zealand.

+Our mission in life is to provide an environment for other like minded car aficionados to savour and enjoy their American classics, without the rules and restrictions that seem to dog other areas of everyday lives.
 If you are an American classic car owner who feels the same as we do, we invite you to take a small journey through our site to see if this sounds like you.
 If you like what you see, and want to be involved, then send in a membership application.
+The only hard and fast condition of membership is that prospective members must own an American classic car that is pre-2000 model year which must be of historical interest. |

 ♦